Estimated reading time: 9 minutes

 Parents looking to supplement their child’s reading education at home will find this program helpful.
 With different levels, it progresses as the child’s reading skills improve.

 Kids learn the alphabet through repetition and exposure to letters in various contexts.
 Singing the ABC song is a popular way to introduce children to the alphabet.
-Educational apps, such as ABC Mouse and Starfall, can also aid in teaching the alphabet.
+Educational apps, like ABC Mouse and Starfall, can also aid in teaching the alphabet.
 Reading books and playing games that involve letters can also help children learn the alphabet.

-Download the phonics app through the iOS App Store or Google Play on your iPad, iPhone, iTunes, Tablets, or any Android device.
+Use the iOS App Store or Google Play on your iPad, iPhone, iTunes, Tablets, or any Android device.

 Conclusion

-Hoomale is a hub of thought-provoking blogs on various subjects, from company operations to the mindset and behavior of young people to future work and tech.
+Hoomale offers blogs on business, youth mindset, future work, and tech.
 Stay informed and educated with our captivating reads.

 Get notified of our next post via email by signing up with the form below!
 Follow us on YouTube.